bitcoinVolatileReward/bitcoinVolatileReward/README.md

 Bitcoin Under Volatile Block Rewards: How Mempool Statistics Can Influence Bitcoin Mining

-Run the main.ipynb to start the training.
+Run the main2.ipynb to start the training.